The Sales Process – A Step By Step Guide

 What pre-framing is, is setting up a frame of how the conversation will go, and letting them know in advance so that they get a sense of certainty; rather than not knowing how the conversation may go.
 The last thing they want is feeling like you might get all salesy or pushy on them later.

-To learn more about how to use pre-frames and minimizing the mentioned objections up front, check out our article here covering the topic.
+To learn more about how to use pre-frames and minimising the mentioned objections up front, check out our article here covering the topic.

 By establishing pre-frames, you maintain control of the sales process in an ethical, non-pushy manner.